kenzanlabs/pipeline-minify-js/README.md

 Pipeline options:
 * _config_ -> Object that contains the configuration.

-    + __config.concatenate:__ If _false_ the pipelene won't concatenate the files, hence it won't generate a js file e the files using `jscsrc`.
+    + __config.concatenate:__ If _false_ the pipeline won't concatenate the files, hence it won't generate a js file e the files using `jscsrc`.
 You might want to disable JSCS if working on a legacy project.
 Otherwise this option should _false_.

     + __config.output:__ Sets the path to output the concatenate and minify files.